isomerpages/psd-psc-annual-report/_psc-scholarships/1-development.md

 ### **Academic Programmes and Exchanges**

 In 2019, PSC scholarship holders participated in summer and exchange programmes to countries such as Chile, China, Denmark, France, Greece, Italy, Israel, Japan, Russia, South Africa and The Netherlands.
-7 scholarship holders pursued their postgraduate studies in various non-traditional countries – China, Germany, Japan, Spain and The Netherlands.
+Seven scholarship holders pursued their postgraduate studies in various non-traditional countries – China, Germany, Japan, Spain and The Netherlands.

 ### **Gap Year Programme**